antibiotics are used at the same time to treat active

 For active TB, there are

-different treatment recommendations for people who have HIV and TB, people who have
+different treatment recommendations for children, pregnant women, people who have HIV and TB, and people who have

 Recommended Related to Lung Disease/Respiratory Problems